Banking Checking Accounts

 Fact checked

-When you make a purchase or withdrawal from an account that doesn’t have enough money in it to cover the transaction, your bank will usually decline the transaction unless you’ve opted in for overdraft protection coverage.
+When you make a purchase or withdrawal from an account that doesn't have enough money to cover it, your bank will usually decline the transaction — unless you've opted in for overdraft coverage.
+If you opt into overdraft coverage, your bank or credit union might decide to cover transactions that would lead to a negative balance for you, at its discretion, but this often means being charged an overdraft fee.

-While overdraft protection can protect you from the embarrassment of having your transaction declined, it may also cost you money.
-Overdraft fees can be over $35 per transaction, which can put a dent in your bank account.
+While overdraft coverage can protect you from the embarrassment (and inconvenience) of having transactions declined, it can cost you.
+Overdraft fees can be over $35 per transaction and be charged multiple times in one day if you try to make more than one purchase.

 Let's look at options to avoid overdraft fees and keep that money in your account, including using one of the best checking accounts that doesn't have overdraft fees.